-The current Collective Bargaining Agreement has changed the draft dramatically, specifically by implementing a draft pool that is just a fancy name for a soft spending cap.
-Each team was given a dollar amount they were allowed to spend on the top ten rounds of the draft, plus any money in excess of $100k given to a player drafted after the tenth round.
-If a team signs their 11th rounder for $125k, the extra $25k is applied to their draft pool.
+The current Collective Bargaining Agreement has changed the draft dramatically, specifically by implementing a “draft pool” that is just a fancy name for a soft spending cap.
+Each team is given a dollar amount they are allowed to spend on the top ten rounds of the draft, plus any money in excess of $100,000 given to a player drafted after the tenth round.
+So if a team signs their 11th rounder for $125,000, the extra $25,000 counts against their draft pool.
 The same applies to undrafted free agents.
 Got it?
 Good.
 Here are the penalties for exceeding the draft pool…

 - Exceed by 0-5% — 75% tax on overage

 - Exceed by 5-10% — 75% tax on overage and forfeit next year’s first round pick

 - Exceed by 10-15% — 100% tax on overage and forfeit next year’s first and second round picks

 - Exceed by 15% or more — 100% tax on overage and forfeit first round pick in next two drafts